-Amazon Redshift isn't an ETL tool but has built-in ETL capabilities.
+While Amazon Redshift isn't an ETL tool, it has built-in ETL capabilities.

 It's also compatible with several ETL tools, including others in the AWS ecosystem and third-party tools.

-Native ETL in AWS pipeline may sound tempting, but it's not for the faint of heart.
+Performing ETL with AWS services may sound tempting, but it's not for the faint of heart.
 You'll own the entire system and completely control each step, but there are detailed recommendations to follow.

-Using a single COPY command instead of several when loading multiple files into a target table
+Using a single COPY command to load data from multiple files into a target table

 Using workload management to define queues dedicated to separate workloads